 Sarah, remains suspicious of Lazarus throughout, but the events all come to a head finally when the villagers begin their plan to destroy Lazarus and his demonic traveling companion.
 The journey to that point might develop laboriously for certain viewers, and the payoff of the story doesn't feel as impactful even with all the tragic storylines.
 However, each individual piece of the story (including the performances) carries weight giving the experience a sense of importance while failing to leave a lasting impression.

-Harold Holscher's 8 presents a haunting portrait of South African folklore.
+Harold Holscher's The Soul Collector presents a haunting portrait of South African folklore.
 Performed admirably and containing some inspired visual elements, the film's finale ultimately loses momentum, fading to a moderate hum that leaves the audience craving a more pronounced sense of closure.